bigprof-software/appgini-docs/pages/advanced-topics/hooks/WindowMessages-class.md

 set of messages.

 This is particularly useful after inserting a new record, where the user is redirected to another page.
-In that case, if you\'d like to display some message to the user, you can use the `WindowMessages` class to do so, and the message will be displayed on the redirected page.
+In that case, if you'd like to display some message to the user, you can use the `WindowMessages` class to do so, and the message will be displayed on the redirected page.
 See the example in [`tablename_after_insert()` hook